3 types of SPLA Compliance Audits by Microsoft

 Full SPLA compliance audit

-This is the SPLA audit you agreed to in writing when you signed your Service Provider License Agreement and Microsoft Business and Services Agreement.
+A comprehensive SPLA compliance audit is what you officially signed up for when you put your pen to the Service Provider License Agreement and the Microsoft Business and Services Agreement.

 What does the notice look like?

-It mentions that the auditor will contact you to set up a kick-off call.
+It also informs you that the appointed auditor will reach out to schedule a "kick-off" call.

 What gives them the right to audit you?